encode/django-rest-framework/docs/api-guide/permissions.md

 The [Django Rest Framework Roles][django-rest-framework-roles] package makes it easier to parameterize your API over multiple types of users.

+## Rest Framework Roles

+The [Rest Framework Roles][rest-framework-roles] makes it super easy to protect views based on roles.
+Most importantly allows you to decouple accessibility logic from models and views in a clean human-readable way.

 ## Django REST Framework API Key

 The [Django REST Framework API Key][djangorestframework-api-key] package provides permissions classes, models and helpers to add API key authorization to your API.
 It can be used to authorize internal or third-party backends and services (i.e. _machines_) which do not have a user account.
 API keys are stored securely using Django's password hashing infrastructure, and they can be viewed, edited and revoked at anytime in the Django admin.